inrialearninglab/ai4t/docs/1-Mooc/module-3-how-does-AI-work/3-2-lets-play-with-the-data/3-2-5a-play-with-the-machine-neurons.en.md

 ---
 title: "3.2.5 Activity: Play with the Machine's Neurons"
-description: Understand how does an artificial neural networks work?
+description: Understand how does an artificial neural networks work
+type: activity
 ---

 # Activity:  Play with the Machine's Neurons